-Unlike many other skin infections, Tinea Versicolor does not pose an immediate threat to you or to others; however, this does not mean there aren't several travel considerations you must make.
-Even though it's impossible to spread this disease to others, it is very much a possibility to increase its severity throughout your travels.
-Therefore, before packing your bags, take a few minutes to review the following traveling tips.
+Unlike many other skin infections, Tinea Versicolor does not pose an immediate threat to you or others; however, this does not mean there aren't several travel considerations you must make.
+Even though it's impossible to spread this disease to others, increasing its severity throughout your travels is very much possible.
+Therefore, before packing your bags, review the following traveling tips for a few minutes.
 Your skin and comfort will thank you.

 Prepare For Your Journey | Preventative Measures To Thwart An Outbreak

 As with many skin conditions, the most effective way to prevent an outbreak from ruining your travel plans is to implement various preventative measures several weeks or months before your departure date.
 Because Tinea Versicolor is caused by an overgrowth of a natural species of skin flora known as Malassezia furfur, the most effective preventative step is to ensure this balance of yeast growth does not shift into an uncontrollable growth.

 Even if you're not showcasing signs of an active Tinea Versicolor infection, if you've suffered from this condition in the past, the likelihood of future outbreaks is relatively high, especially if you're traveling to a humid tropical climate.
 Therefore, turn to effective preventative measures, such as Sulfur-Lavender Soap from Naturasil.
 These products actively work to maintain a natural balance within your skin flora, which is imperative to prevent an outbreak while traveling.